Deathtrap Dungeon

 Deathtrap Dungeon is a single-player adventure gamebook written by Ian Livingstone, and illustrated by Iain McCaig.
 Originally published by Puffin Books in 1984, the title is the sixth gamebook in the Fighting Fantasy series.
 It was later republished by Wizard Books in 2002.

 Story

-Deathtrap Dungeon is a fantasy adventure taking place in the hazardous labyrinth known as Fang.
+Deathtrap Dungeon is a fantasy adventure taking place in a hazardous labyrinth in the city of Fang.
 The player takes the role of an adventurer who decides to enter Baron Sukumvit's "Trial of Champions" and brave "Deathtrap Dungeon".
 Competing against five other adventurers, the player must defeat monsters, navigate the maze of dungeons and collect certain gems, which are the key to escaping and winning the Trial.

 Rules

 Sequels

 The title was followed by two sequels, Trial of Champions (21st title, 1986), and Armies of Death (36th title, 1988).

 Reception

 Marcus L. Rowland reviewed Deathtrap Dungeon for the May 1984 issue of White Dwarf, rating the title 8 out of a possible 10.
 Rowland stated that the format of Deathtrap Dungeon was "extremely simple, and resembles the plot of many early D&D scenarios".